thamala/thamala.github.io/_pages/cv.md

 ---

 I am an evolutionary biologist who is broadly interested in the genetic and molecular basis of adaptation.
-Currently, I am four years post PhD, have published 11 articles (including first-author papers in *PNAS*, *MBE*, and *PLOS Genetics*), and have been awarded highly competitive fellowships by the European Commission and the Academy of Finland.<br>
+Currently, I am four years post PhD, have published 11 articles (including first-author papers in *PNAS*, *eLife", and *MBE*), and have been awarded highly competitive fellowships by the European Commission and the Academy of Finland.<br>
 <br>
 2022 – 2024&nbsp;&nbsp;&nbsp;&nbsp;Marie Skłodowska-Curie individual fellow<br>
 &nbsp;&nbsp;&nbsp;&nbsp;[University of Nottingham](https://www.nottingham.ac.uk), UK<br>